Basic Accounting for Small Businesses

 - Service Corps of Retired Executives (SCORE), which is a nonprofit organization whose goal is to help small businesses become successful.
 SCORE offers workshops and seminars on various business topics and may give you the opportunity to talk to someone who has been down the same road before.

-"Internal controls" refers to what is needed in the handling of funds, where money in the form of cash, checks or credit cards, is exchanged for goods and services.
+"Internal controls" in business accounting refers to what is needed in the handling of funds, where money in the form of cash, checks or credit cards, is exchanged for goods and services.
 The goal is to make sure that the business receives all of its income without any of it being siphoned off by waste, fraud, dishonest employees or just through carelessness.
 Even a business that is healthy in all other respects can be very vulnerable to failing from the inside through lack of internal controls.
 Your accountant can help set up appropriate controls for your particular business.

 Damage control planning is an important part of internal controls.
 You will need to be prepared for adversities.